Chinese tea culture: Etymology

-Tea was also called 'jia' (檟) in the ancient Chinese classic Er Ya compiled during the early Han dynasty which states: "Jia is bitter tu".
+Tea was also called in the ancient Chinese classic Er Ya compiled during the early Han dynasty which states: " is bitter ".
 The word tu was further annotated by a Jin scholar, Guo Pu (276–324 CE): "Tu is a small plant, its leaves can be brewed into a beverage".
-Tea was also called "She' (蔎) in a West Han monograph on dialect called the Fang Yian.
-The syllable "jia' (檟) later became 'cha' and 'chai' (Russia, India).
-Meanwhile, the syllable 'she' (蔎) later became 'soh' in Jiangsu, Suleiman's 'Sakh' also came from 'she'.
+Tea was also called in a West Han monograph on dialect called the Fang Yian.
+The syllable later became and 'chai' (Russia, India).
+Meanwhile, the syllable later became 'soh' in Jiangsu, Suleiman's 'Sakh' also came from 'she'.